-This Policy was approved by the Board RAM Active Investments (Europe) on 10 March 2021 and it is immediately effective.
+The latest version of this Policy was approved by the Board RAM Active Investments (Europe) on xx xx 2021 and it is immediately effective.

 IMPORTANT INFORMATION

 This Policy does not represent neither an offer nor an invitation to buy or sell any RAM Funds and may not be interpreted as an investment advisory service.
 Publication is done for regulatory3 and transparency purposes.